 Getting sober is a radically creative act.Meredith Bell, A Sober Year: Daily Musings on an Alcohol-Free Life

 I love this quote because giving up drinking allows me to intend and create my days.
-I feel everything, and I know that the rituals and habits I deliberately set are creating my day and my reality.
-I find this radical because before I quit drinking, I always approached each day as if I was awake asking the universe what shit it was going to throw at me.
+I feel everything, and I know that the rituals and habits I deliberately set create my day and reality.
+I find this radical because before I quit drinking, I always approached each day as if I was awake, asking the universe what shit it was going to throw at me.
 Now, I make a habit of focusing on gratitude and how I can and will face the challenges life brings my way.
-Remember, we have survived 100% of everything life has thrown at us so far (bonus quote); and I can say for sure doing it without alcohol has been amazing.
+Remember, we have survived 100% of everything life has thrown at us so far (bonus quote); I can say that doing it without alcohol has been amazing.

 I don’t need alcohol to see the world in its depths, I carry the sun in me.Lamine Pearlheart

 If you carry love and strength within yourself, you will never need anything else to experience the world.
-I have heard, more than once, people refer to alcohol as their, ‘sunshine in a bottle.
-I used to think that was cute, but now it’s just perplexing as I know that, for me, drinking did nothing but cloud my worldview and my interpretation of everything that happened around me.
-If you carry hope in your heart and gratitude for all that you have within, you can experience the depths of all that life has to offer – regardless of what they may be.
+I have heard, more than once, that people refer to alcohol as their ‘sunshine in a bottle.
+I used to think that was cute, but now it’s just perplexing as I know that drinking did nothing but cloud my worldview and interpretation of everything that happened around me.
+If you carry hope in your heart and gratitude for all that you have within, you can experience the depths of all that life has to offer – regardless of what it may be.
 You are the sun, the moon, the stars, and the universe.
 You need nothing more.

 There is more refreshment and stimulation in a nap, even the briefest, than in all the alcohol ever distilled.Ovid